 You can bet it will be championed on every major financial television program and publication.

-This Is Where You Want Your Money If China Takes Over Taiwan’s Chips...
+This Is Where You Want Your Money if China Takes Over Taiwan’s Chips...

-If tomorrow China were to send troops to take Taiwan and it’s extremely valuable chip industry...
+If tomorrow, China were to send troops to take Taiwan and its extremely valuable chip industry...

 You can almost certainly expect to wake up to a bloodbath of red in the stock market...

-Any company that relies on Taiwan (which is almost everyone) will take a huge hit.
+Any company that relies on Taiwan (which is almost all of them) will take a huge hit.

-But the one sector of the economy that I believe will soar will be the companies that provide chips here in America.
+But the one sector of the economy that I believe will soar is the companies that provide chips here in America...

-Because their chips will be in extreme demand by all other companies.
-You can also bet that the government and US Chipmakers like Intel will go into overdrive to increase chip production.
+Because their chips will be in extreme demand from all other companies.
+You can also bet that the government and U.S. chipmakers like Intel will go into overdrive to increase chip production.
 That means exponentially more business for this company.

 In short, they’re ready for their moment in the spotlight.
-And nothing can stop it.
+And nothing can stop them.
 And yet...
 Believe it or not... what they do for the chip industry is only a part of their business!

 This under-the-radar company consistently finds ways to supply the most vital industries on the planet...